seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

                       (s - ((d : ℝ) / 2) * T)) := by ...
 ```

-The truncation argument is explained in the last bit of the proof of Lemma 3.2.
+The truncation argument is explained in the final part of the proof of Lemma 3.2.
 The exponent on the right-hand side is the capped Poisson majorant

 $$
 \int_{\mathbb{R}} P_\sigma(T) \min\{h_\lambda(s - \lambda T), D\} \mathrm{d}T
 $$

 Taking $D\to\infty$ gives the uncapped bound from Lemma 3.2.
-This is formalized: `lowerStripCappedPoisson_tendsto_radius` proves convergence of the capped Poisson integrals, and `antiFourierWitness_norm_le_poisson_of_eventually_capped_radius` transfers the norm bound to the limit.
+This is formalized as follows: `lowerStripCappedPoisson_tendsto_radius` proves convergence of the capped Poisson integrals, and `antiFourierWitness_norm_le_poisson_of_eventually_capped_radius` transfers the norm bound to the limit.

 ```lean
 theorem lowerStripCappedPoisson_tendsto_radius